-I now construct the data counterparts of the trade costs between region i and region j, τ^{ij} .
-These include tariffs and non-tariff barriers (NTBs), transportation costs, and wholesale distribution costs for autos and for non-autos within and between the three regions.30 The computations rely heavily on data drawn from input-output tables for the U.S., Canada, Ontario and Quebec.
-Some of these tables, especially the provincial input-output tables, became available only recently.
-I allow for asymmetry in the costs.31 For international exports, these tables and other official data sources cover the transportation and wholesale costs only to the national border.
+I now construct the data counterparts of the trade costs from region i to region j, $\tau^{ij}$ .
+These include tariffs and non-tariff barriers (NTBs), transportation costs, and wholesale distribution costs for autos and for non-autos within and between the three regions.
+I allow for asymmetric costs between a pair of regions.
+The data construction relies rely heavily on data drawn from input-output tables for the U.S., Canada, Ontario and Quebec.
+Some of the tables, especially the provincial input-output tables, became available only recently.
+For international exports, these tables and other official data sources cover the transportation and wholesale costs only to the national border.
 To obtain the costs after the good crosses the border, I make two assumptions.
 For transport costs, I assume the cost equals the cost of an export shipment in the opposite direction.
 For wholesale distribution costs, I assume the cost equals the cost of a domestic shipment.
 The data appendix describes the sources and calculations in detail and also provides a decomposition of each of the three main categories of costs.

-30I do not measure retail margins.
+$^{27}$ I do not measure retail margins.
 I assume that retail margins are identical across goods, regardless of production location.
 For example, the U.S. retail margins on a Chevrolet produced in the U.S. are assumed to be identical to the retail margins on a Chevrolet produced in Canada and exported to the U.S. Under this assumption, retail margins will not affect trade flows.

-31Waugh (2007) finds that these asymmetries are important in explaining per capita income differences across countries.
+&lt;sup>28Waugh (2007) finds that these asymmetries are important in explaining per capita income differences across countries.

-Tables 4 and 5 below presents the total costs expressed in ad valorem terms for autos and non-autos in 1990.
-Trade costs for autos are typically about half that for non-autos.
+Tables 3 and 4 below presents the total costs expressed in ad valorem terms for non-autos and autos in 1990.
 Trade costs within regions are the lowest, and international trade costs are the highest, with inter-regional costs in between.
-For example, the cost of shipping autos from OQ to OQ is 8.96 percent, but the cost of exporting them to the U.S. is 13.8 percent; the cost of shipping them to ROC is 12.0 percent.
+For example, the cost of shipping non-autos from OQ to OQ is 14.1 percent, but the cost of exporting them to the U.S. is 29.7 percent; the cost of shipping them to ROC is 20.2 percent.
 The international costs are higher for three reasons.
 First, the tariff and non-tariff barriers affect only international trade.
 Second, the transport costs are higher for international trade.
-The costs are higher because it is as costly or more costly to ship the goods to the border than to ship them to the same region or another region in the same country, and because there are additional costs to ship the good from the border to the ultimate destination.
+This is because it is as costly or more costly to ship the goods to the border than to ship them to the same region or another region in the same country, and because there are additional costs to ship the good from the border to the ultimate destination.
 Finally, the wholesale distribution costs are also higher, for similar reasons.
-Overall, however, the international trade costs are not large.
-What matters for trade flows are international trade costs relative to intra-national trade costs.
-Computing trade-weighted averages of these two costs yields an overall relative international trade cost of 7.4 percent for autos and 15.5 percent for non-autos.
+Trade costs for autos are typically about half that for non-autos.
 Auto costs are lower because the tariffs are lower, transport costs are lower - a large fraction of auto plants in Canada are in the part of Ontario between Toronto and Windsor - and wholesale distribution costs are lower.
 (See appendix tables.)
-The lower auto trade costs will clearly deliver higher trade and vertical specialization flows, but whether they deliver the large auto share of trade and the large vertical specialization flows in the data is an open question.
-32